Water polo

 Q: At what time of year should I register?

 A: You can join the club at any time of year, even if you are a beginner.
-Registration fees are reduced accordingly when you start once the session has begun.

 Q: Who do I call if I have other questions?